-- Resource Family Rates: For foster parents (resource families) who provide care for children in their homes; - Level of Care Resource Family Rates: Considers the specific needs and circumstances of each child; - Kin-GAP Rates: For kinship caregivers who have legal guardianship of a child; - Adoption Assistance Program Rates: For adoptive parents who receive assistance; - Foster Family Agency Rates: For agencies that provide foster care services; - STRTP Rates: For specialized residential programs;
+- Resource Family Rates: For foster parents (resource families) who provide care for children in their homes; - Level of Care Resource Family Rates: Considers the specific needs and circumstances of each child; - Kin-GAP Rates: For kinship caregivers who have legal guardianship of a child;

-- Intensive Services (ISFC) Rates: For intensive services provided to children with complex needs; - Transitional Housing Placement Nonminor Dependent (THP-NMD) Rates: For older youth in transitional housing; and, - Supervised Independent Living Placements (SILP) Rates: For NMDs as they transition to independent living.
+- Adoption Assistance Program Rates: For adoptive parents who receive assistance; - FFA Rates: For agencies that provide foster care services; - STRTP Rates: For specialized residential programs; - Intensive Services (ISFC) Rates: For intensive services provided to children with complex needs; - Transitional Housing Placement Nonminor Dependent (THP-NMD) Rates: For older youth in transitional housing; and, - Supervised Independent Living Placements (SILP) Rates: For nonminor dependents (NMDs) as they transition to independent living.

-Existing law required, for the 2016-17 fiscal year, CDSS to develop a basic rate in coordination with the development of the foster family agency rate that ensures a child placed in a home-based setting, and a child placed in a certified family home or with a resource family approved by a foster family agency, is eligible for the same basic rate.
+Existing law required, for the 2016-17 fiscal year, CDSS to develop a basic rate in coordination with the development of the FFA rate that ensures a child placed in a home-based setting, and a child placed in a certified family home or with a resource family approved by an FFA, is eligible for the same basic rate.

 The 2022-23 budget package extended the date that the interim foster care rates would remain operative.
-These rates are now in effect through December 31, 2024, with final rates expected to be implemented by January 1, 2025.
+These rates were in effect through December 31, 2024, with a permanent rate structure to be finalized as of January 1, 2025.

+The creation of a permanent rate structure includes the Level of Care Rate Determination Protocol for home-based foster care and the rates for FFAs, Community Treatment Facilities (CTFs), and STRTPs.
 CDSS convened a number of stakeholder workgroups in the fall of 2022 to provide input into the permanent rate structure.
-Specifically, four workgroups were convened comprising relevant stakeholders to consider rates for resource families, foster family agencies, ISFC, and STRTPs.
-CDSS has developed a proposal for the permanent rate structure to be implemented by January 1, 2025, as required by statute, and indicated that the infant supplement is not proposed to be included in their forthcoming rate reform.
-As part of the April 3, 2024, hearing in the Assembly Budget Subcommittee No. 2 on Human Services, the Governor's proposal on a permanent rate structure will be discussed generally.
+Specifically, four workgroups were convened comprising relevant stakeholders to consider rates for resource families, FFAs, ISFC, and STRTPs.
+CDSS developed a proposal for the permanent rate structure to be implemented by January 1, 2025, as required by statute, and indicated that the infant supplement was not proposed to be included in their forthcoming rate reform.